radius-project/docs/docs/content/concepts/overview/_index.md

 - Identify ownership and locate artifacts
 - Support handoffs between teams as the app matures

-The result is no longer just a flat list of resources - it's a fully fledged diagram of how the pieces relate to each other.
+The result is no longer just a flat list of resources - it's a fully fledged diagram of how the pieces relate to each other:

 <img alt="Diagram showing Radius application in the Azure portal" src="ui-mockup-basic.png" width="700px" /><br />

-{{< button text="Learn more about the app model" page="appmodel-concept" >}}

 ### Drastically reduce infra ops time

-App environments act as a landing zone for applications.
+[App environments]({{< ref environments-concept >}}) act as a landing zone for applications.
 They are the place where you can deploy, manage, and scale your apps.

 <img alt="Diagram showing Radius environments" src="environments.png" width="600px" />